What to Eat Before Soccer Practice: Practical Meal Ideas

 While you’re sleeping your glycogen levels are lower and if you don’t replenish before your practice, you’ll be running on empty and can impact your athletic performance.
 (3)

-Experiment with a combination of quick digesting carbohydrates or one of your favorite sports drinks to see what works best for you.
+Experiment with a combination of quick digesting carbohydrates or one of your favorite sports drinks to see what works best for you, especially if you have a hard time eating right before practice.

 For events later in the day, eat hearty carbohydrate filled meals, gradually reducing the amount the closer you get to practice.